Mike Pence Believes Access To Legal & Safe Abortion Will End

 “For all the progress since 1973,” Pence said, referring to the year of the Roe v.
 Wade decision, “I just know in my heart of hearts that this will be the generation that restores life in America.”

-He added, "If all of us do all we can, we can once again, in our time, restore the sanctity of life to the centre of American law."
+He added, "If all of us do all we can, we can once again, in our time, restore the sanctity of life to the center of American law."

 Advertisement